ISET/isetcompile/README.md

   We expect you to use the **jsonio library** for reading and writing the function parameters.
 (See below).

-  The function c_<functionNameBuild>.m produces two critical outputs.
+  The function **c_functionNameBuild.m** produces two critical outputs.
 One file includes all of the relevant functions and data needed for the Matlab Runtime Compiler to execute.
-This has the name c_<functionName>, with no m-file extension.
+This has the name **c_functionName**, with no m-file extension.
 That file will only run under the exact Matlab version that you use to compile.
-The second file has the name run_c_<functionName>.sh.
+The second file has the name **run_c_functionName.sh**.
 This is a bash script that sets up the runtime environment necessary to invoke the function.
 Thus, to execute the function on a platform with, say, Matlab 2017b installed, you would run

       run_c_<functionName>.sh /software/Matlab/R2017b <function arguments will be placed here>